Select Page

 Travel Information

-Arrival Airport: Phnom Penh, Cambodia (PNH) – Transfer to hotel: 45 min
+Arrival Airport: Phnom Penh, Cambodia (PNH) – Transfer time: 45 minutes.

 Accommodations

-Siem Reap – Heritage Suite Hotel or Pavillon d’Orient Boutique Hotel or similar
+Siem Reap – Heritage Suite Hotel, Pavillon d’Orient Boutique Hotel, or similar

 Helpful Links